KVanderhill/HalloweenMemGame/README.md

 2. Unzip the file to a location of your choice.
 3. Open index.html in a web browser to start playing.

-&nbsp;

-## Contributions
-Special thanks to [Kristy Vanderhill] (https://github.com/KVanderhill) for developing this game.